alxbilger/physx_book/src/heat.typ

 = Heat Equation

 #definition(title: "Heat Equation")[

+  The heat equation describes how heat (temperature) spreads through a material over time.
+It's the mathematical model for diffusion—how anything (heat, ideas, pollutants) spreads from areas of high concentration to low concentration.

+  The heat equation in its simplest form is:
 $
 (partial u)/(partial t) = diffusivity laplace u
 $ <heat_equation>

-with $diffusivity$ a positive coefficient called thermal diffusivity, and $laplace$ is the Laplace operator.
+with $diffusivity$ a positive coefficient called thermal diffusivity, and $laplace$ is the Laplace operator. $u(position, t)$ can represent the temperature at position $position$ and time $t$.
 ]

 For a cartesian coordinate system: